bball07/User-Guides/React User Guide.md

 }
 ```
 Developers use declarative code to create components that determine how information is displayed.
 Each piece of code above is a component rendered to the virtual DOM.
-React knows what to render (HeroImage, MissionStatement, etc.), but not how, that’s for the developer to define.
+React knows what to render (HeroImage, MissionStatement, etc.), but not how; that’s for the developer to define.

 Notice that the code looks like HTML.
 That’s because React uses JSX (JavaScript XML), which allows developers to write HTML-like syntax in JavaScript.
 JSX is then compiled into regular JavaScript using Babel, a JavaScript compiler that translates modern syntax into code browsers understand.